padraic-padraic/StabilizerSearch/README.md

 # Stabilizer Search

-Generating ~ _Stabilizer States_ ~ and finding the Stabilizer Rank with Python and Cython.
+**Generating ~ _Stabilizer States_ ~ and finding the Stabilizer Rank with Python and Cython.**

+This package contains code for generating stabilizer states, as numpy matrices, and for searching for stabilizer rank decompositions.
+The package also includes data files for stabilizer states on 1-4 qubits.

 ---

 ## Installation

-This package has been tested with Python 2.7 and 3.6. after [downloading](https://github.com/padraic-padraic/StabilizerSearch/archive/master.zip) the source from this repository, the package can be install using
+This package has been tested with Python 2.7 and 3.6.
+After [downloading](https://github.com/padraic-padraic/StabilizerSearch/archive/master.zip) the source from this repository, the package can be installed using
 ```shell
 python setup.py install
 ```
-or else run locally by first building the cython extensions with
+or else run locally within the directory by first building the cython extensions with
 ```shell
 python setup.py build_ext --inplace
 ```